frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeApplicationOverview.md

 - Do I have application efficiency issues?
 - Do I have any poor performance trend issues?
 - Do I have any error trend issues?
-- Is my application experience high error rates?
+- Is my application experiencing high error rates?
 - Is my application suffering from poor performance?
 - What days/times do I have good user experiences?